felipeam86/cardsagainstai/specifications/frontend_specifications.md

     - Green for player win
     - Blue for AI win
   - Judge's explanation of the winning combination
-  - Social sharing buttons (Twitter, Facebook, LinkedIn)
   - "Next Round" button

 #### Final Results Modal
-- Appears after the 10th round (or after the tiebreaker round if needed)
+- Appears when user hits "End Game" button.
 - Displays the final scores for both the player and the AI
 - Announces the overall winner
 - Provides options to:
   - Play Again (starts a new game with the same AI opponent)
   - Change AI Opponent (returns to the home page)
-  - Share Results (similar to sharing individual rounds)

 ## Gameplay Flow
 1. User enters a username and selects or creates an AI opponent on the Home Page
 2. User clicks "Start Game" button
-3. System checks if the user limit has been reached
-   - If limit is not reached, game starts with the entered username and selected AI opponent
-   - If limit is reached, an error modal is displayed, and the user remains on the Home Page
-4. Once in the game, black card is displayed for the round
+3. Once in the game, black card and the 10 white card hand are displayed for the round
-5. Player selects the required number of white cards
+4. Player selects the required number of white cards
-6. Player submits their selection
+5. Player submits their selection
+6. Backend responds with game round results and ai chosen cards.
 7. Judge Decision Modal appears with both player's and AI's selections, highlighting the winner
-8. Player can share the result or proceed to the next round
-9. Steps 4-8 repeat for a total of 10 rounds
-10. After 10 rounds, the game determines the overall winner:
-    - If one player has a higher score, they are declared the winner
-    - In case of a tie, an extra tiebreaker round is played
-    - The tiebreaker round follows the same flow as a regular round
-    - The winner of the tiebreaker round is declared the overall game winner
+8. Steps 3-7 repeat until user hits "End Game" button
-11. Display the final game results, including scores and the winner
+9. Display the final game results, including scores and the winner

 ## Error Handling and Game Termination